 Emerging Wineries: Dewey-Humboldt

-Located about an hour north of Phoenix on Highway 69 is the town of Dewey-Humboldt.
-Here, you’ll find two separate vineyards—Mogollon Vineyards and AZ Setting Sun Vineyard—at a high elevation of 4,500-5,000 feet, perfect for growing wine grapes.
+Located about an hour north of Phoenix along Highway 69, the town of Dewey-Humboldt is home to two emerging wineries — Mogollon Vineyards and AZ Setting Sun Vineyard.
+Situated at elevations of 4,500–5,000 feet, the high-desert Verde Valley Wine Region offers ideal conditions for growing wine grapes.

 Mogollon Vineyards